TradingBotV2/TradingBot/README.md

 # TradingBot
-Password to arhive - BNB
+Password to archive - BNB